 Pros of all-in-one VR headsets

-- Portability: this is key as standalone VR headsets are easy to carry around (wireless) and less space is required to use standalone VR headsets.
+- Portability: standalone VR headsets are easy to carry around (wireless) and less space is required to use them.

 Cons of all-in-one VR headsets

-- Less powerful VR: doesn’t compete with most tethered VR headsets.
+- Less powerful VR: doesn’t compete with most tethered PC VR headsets.

-- Battery life: need to be improved if users want to use the device extensively.
+- Battery life: this needs to be improved if users want to use the device extensively.

 Standalone VR price

-How to choose the best untethered virtual reality headset?
+How to choose the best all-in-one virtual reality headset?

 - Battery life: a key factor as it will impact how long users can operate the device (and if portable battery packs are available).